 This isn’t to say the game is without flaws.
 The pace of play can turn away casual fans overnight, 40 years ago cocaine was dusting clubhouse floors, and although the steroid era was detrimental and deadly (see: Ken Caminiti), it sure as hell revived the sport.
 And it seems MLB leaned their lesson; juice the balls, not the players.

-I don’t know about the rest of Sox Nation, but the next four months cannot go by fast enough.
+I don’t know about the rest of Sox Nation, but the next few months cannot go by fast enough.
 Albeit, the beauty of baseball in the New England area is a year round sport, and we’ve already dug our feet in for what looks like an exciting, transaction based offseason, as Dave Dombrowski and Alex Cora look to build and direct a roster towards a fourth World Series trophy in fourteen years.
-And if they fall short, fuck it, I’ll live.
-Baseball isn’t going anywhere.
+And if they fall short, I’ll live.